-The balance of deferred income represents unrecognised revenue in respect of payments received in advance for the provision of transponder utilisation services and related services.
-Deferred income is recognised in profit or loss according to the revenue recognition policy for transponder utilisation income and related services as set out in note 1(r)(i).
-Portion of deferred income which is expected to be realised within 1 year is included in "rental received in advance and deferred income" under current liabilities in the consolidated statement of financial position.
+The balance of rentals received in advance and deferred income represents unrecognised revenue in respect of payments received in advance for the provision of transponder utilisation services and related services.
+Rentals received in advance and deferred income is recognised in profit or loss according to the revenue recognition policy for transponder utilisation income and related services as set out in note 1(r)(i) to (iii).
+Portion of rentals received in advance and deferred income which is expected to be realised within 1 year is included in "rental received in advance and deferred income" under current liabilities in the consolidated statement of financial position.